rpgreview/papersandpaychecks/cow-orkers.md

 Despite all this there does seem to be a kernel of truth in their writings about Nile.
 At least the facts seem accurate and in accord to other published information concerning the size of the company, its senior staff, its operations and so forth.
 More to the point the make it very clear on their website that they have *secret* information about Nile corporation which they will only divulge to "genuine freedom fighters".

-"Due Authority" are located in a well-built, if small, former Baptist Church in one of the poorer areas of the city (Newtown), where they have a New Age store which sells various crystals, homeopathic cures ("just add water"), a resin statues of dragons and faeries.
-Beyond that there is the bookstore which has a range of books on numerology, the secrets of the (insert ancient or contemporary religious tradition), UFOs, and political texts on the Freemasons, the Illumaniti, the Rosicrucians, the international banking cartels, vaccinations, Chemtrails, HAARP, Deep State, and so forth.
-Then there's "the really serious stuff", as one helpful bookshop seller will explain, on New Zealand nationalism and anti-Roman Christianity and how NZ is actually the last remaining vestige of deceny in the world.
+"Due Authority" are located in a well-built, if small, former Baptist Church in one of the poorer areas of the city (Newtown), where they have a New Age store which sells various crystals, homeopathic cures ("just add water"), resin statues of dragons and faeries etc. Beyond that there is the bookstore which has a range of books on numerology, the secrets of the (insert ancient or contemporary religious tradition), UFOs, and political texts on the Freemasons, the Illumaniti, the Rosicrucians, the international banking cartels, vaccinations, Chemtrails, HAARP, Deep State, and so forth.
+Then there's "the really serious stuff", as one helpful bookshop seller will explain, on New Zealand nationalism and anti-Roman Christianity and how NZ is actually the last remaining vestige of deceny in the world run by perverts.

 If the PC Workers ask about Nile and the special secret information it will be explained that they don't give that information away to anyone.
 To test their sincerity they will be invited back to a "special meeting" in two days time and given several books to read on the special identity of New Zealand and of Nile Corporation.
 The books are overpriced and the shop only takes cash.
 If an attempt is made to pay be credit card the purchaser will be sold another book on how RFID chips in cards are a vector to them compulsory as implants in people.
 The books will take 12 strategic turns to read due the intricate complexity that is contained and a successful Formidable (15+) Investigate check is required to remember the finer details, which the PC Workers will be quizzed on at the meeting.